 Establishing a baseline allows you to assess performance throughout the duration of a project.
 If a project is performing behind time schedule or above budget, it is time to either make changes to the baseline or add more resources by increasing time or costs.

-Baselining can also help with Earned Value Management; a technique often used by project managers to measure and compare a project’s performance with its baseline.
+Baselining can also help with Earned Value Management, a technique project managers use to measure and compare a project’s performance with its baseline and original cost estimates.

 Calculating Earned Value Requires:

 Planned Value (PV) = The budgeted cost of work scheduled.
 PV represents the total cost of the work your team intends to complete in a time frame.

 Actual Value (AC) = Actual Costs of work performed to date.
 AC is the total cost of the work your team has completed in a time frame.

 Earned value (EV) = The total project budget (PV) x % of project completion.
 EV is the value of the work that your team has performed up to a certain point.

 Schedule Variance (SV) = EV – PV.
 It shows the difference in cost between the original estimates and the eventual cost.

 Cost Variance (CV) = EV – AC.
 It shows the difference in cost between the original estimates and the eventual cost.